prakharbhatt09/SensorSystem/docs/README.md

 - On the other hand,internal training project based on Climate data measurement.
     - 4 Competence Centers JVM, .NET, NodeJS and C++ work together across Programming Languages.
     - Further training is an important part of the Kontext-e culture in order to live up to the "Digital Excellence" claim.
-    - Culture of Cross-CC collaboration, mutual help, family-like cooperation and
+    - Culture of Cross-CC collaboration, mutual help, family-like cooperation.
     - Support for Employees.
     - New Employees with little or no professional experience are prepared for the Challenges of real Projects in the training project.